Essential Machines for Metalworking: Common Types and Their Uses Skip to content

 15. Sandblasting Machines

-Sandblasting machines are popularly used to prepare, clean, or etch metal surfaces by using a pressured stream of abrasive material.
+Sandblasting machines are popularly used to prepare, clean, or etch the metal surfaces by using a pressured stream of abrasive material.
 This process successfully removes corrosion, paint, or scale along with other pollutants, which results in creating a smooth surface or coatings or improving the texture of a surface.

 16. Welding Machines